Reception M & W 2024 - 2025

 If they complete the Rainbow they are rewarded with a sticker at the end of the week.

-Drop off and pick up- Please enter by the Myrtle Street entrance and walk your child up onto the EYFS playground where you will see a class teacher stood ready to welcome them into the classroom.
-From the week commencing 12th September, the school day will be from 8.40am to 3.10pm.
+Drop off and pick up- Gates open in the morning at 8:40am and children are to be collected at 3:10pm.
+Please enter by the Myrtle Street entrance and walk your child up onto the EYFS playground where you will see a class teacher stood ready to welcome them into the classroom.
+At the end of the day we ask that you que patiently outside the gate and once seen your child’s name will be called.
+If someone else unfamiliar to the staff needs to collect your child/childen please make us aware and pass on the password to them as we cannot realise the children to unfamiliar adults without this.

 Attendance and Punctuality – if your child is not in school on time or off school altogether, they miss out on so much learning – please make sure your child is in school, on time, every day, the gates close at 8:55!